MovieMaker93/hugo-arm-site/README.md

 # Sample portfolio/blog for your Raspberry Cluster

 The scope of this repository is to create an **ARM64** docker image for your [Hugo](https://gohugo.io/) site, and runs it on your own **Raspberry cluster at Home**.
-There is also a github action that is triggered on each **push** made in the **master** branch.
-This action builds and pushes the docker image to your Dockerhub repository.
+Toha theme has been used as basic hugo theme for this sample, check the [toha repository](https://github.com/hugo-toha/toha) for more info

 ## Dockerfle

+The dockerfile creates an nginx server that contains all the site content built with Hugo:
 ```
 FROM nginx:alpine as build